FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/singles/1980-05-16-jump-down-jimmy.md

 maintitle: Jump Down Jimmy
 subtitle: Lena Zavaroni's Nineth Single
 description: This is the Nineth single by Lena Zavaroni.
-media: 7" Vinyl, 45 Single
+media: 7" Vinyl, 45 rpm Single
 post_description: This is the Nineth single by Lena Zavaroni.
 image: /assets/images/singles/lena-zavaroni-jump-down-jimmy-galaxy.jpg
 categories: [Discography:-Singles, OnThisDay16May]